 Attend the Academic Program Fair

-Hosted annually in January, the Academic Program Fair provides an opportunity to explore program offered by over 60 departments and schools at Dal— all in one location.
-View exhibits, uncover diverse elective courses, and enjoy one-on-one conversations with professors, students, and advisors.
+Hosted annually in January, the Academic Program Fair provides an opportunity to explore programs offered by over 60 departments and schools at Dal— all in one location.
+View exhibits, uncover diverse elective courses, learn about our new minors, and enjoy one-on-one conversations with professors, students, and advisors.